 RAISED ON TV

 Back in 2017, their first album “Season 1” charted on the NACC top 200 (one of few albums from unsigned bands to do so) and was described by NoGossipLA.com as “grooving from one track to the next with a familiar kick-assery that reminds us that blink-182 disciples are alive and well.”
 The band wanted to make an indie rock statement, recording the whole album in just three days, mostly with everyone playing in the same room.
-The lead single from the album, “Big Sur” helped establish the band’s “California rock” sound with PuregrainAudio.com describing it as “an easy-breezy (and yes, beautiful - what up, cover girl!) mix of alternative, rock and indie, these gents have perfected the sun-soaked soundtrack to accompany your next Sunday BBQ.”
+The lead single from the album, “Big Sur” helped establish the band’s dreamy California rock sound with PuregrainAudio.com describing it as “an easy-breezy (and yes, beautiful - what up, cover girl!) mix of alternative, rock and indie.”
 In a beaten up van, they toured up and down the west coast and all throughout the Southwest, heavily hitting the SoCal live circuit.
-They would end up driving that van into the ground and needing to abandon it after a show in Las Vegas.
+They would end up driving that van into the ground, needing to abandon it after a show in Las Vegas.